p-mng/lastfm-go/README.md

 ## Usage

-Please refer to the provided examples for common use cases (e.g., authentication, scrobbling, and integration with other libraries).
+Please refer to the documentation and examples for common use cases (e.g., authentication, scrobbling, and integration with other libraries).

 ## Supported API endpoints

+The library supports all API endpoints.

 ### `album`